 Tenants may wonder what positive benefits the inflation clause brings to them if it primarily means an increase in rent.
 The bottom line here is that the inflation clause will allow them to predict rent expenditure to some extent.
 This is because the inflation clause lets the tenant know that if inflation increases, the rent will be increased by the same percentage.

-Tip: Rent increases can also take the form of an amendment to the lease agreement.
-We will advise you on how to draw up a lease extension and what must be included in the so-called lease amendment.
-We will explain whether the amendment changes anything significant in the contract.
+Rent increases can also take the form of an amendment to the lease agreement.
+We will advise you on how to draw up a lease extension and what must be included in a lease amendment.
+We will explain whether the addendum changes anything significant in the contract.
 In a separate article, we will also tell you what to do if you want to end a tenancy with a problem tenant.

 What if I don’t want to use the inflation clause?